open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 ```

 Throughout this documentation you will add additional dependencies.
 For a full
-list of artifact coordinates see [releases][releases] and for semantic
+list of artifact coordinates see [releases] and for semantic convention releases
-convention releases see [semantic-conventions-java][semantic-conventions-java].
+see [semantic-conventions-java].

 {{% /tab %}} {{% tab Maven %}}